 - All unit exams are found within Blackboard using MyLab and are comprised of questions that must be completed within 60 consecutive minutes.
 Exams cannot be opened, saved, and returned to at a later time.
 Exams are opened a few days prior to the deadlines. - You may use an approved scientific calculator (no cell phones), the approved formula pages without any other markings, and blank scratch paper.
-No additional materials are allowed. - The approved formula pages will be posted to Blackboard. - All exams are either taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with RPNow or ProctorU which requires a webcam.
-Students are solely responsible for their own scheduling and the fees associated with using these services.
-See tab in Blackboard called Testing AOP for details.
-You must have your MavID or valid photo ID with you for the exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+No additional materials are allowed. - The approved formula pages will be posted to Blackboard. - All exams are either taken in the Math Computer Lab (PKH 308) on the UTA campus by appointment only or by making arrangements for online proctoring with ProctorU which requires a high-speed internet connection, a webcam (internal or external), a Windows or Apple Operating System, and a government-issued photo ID.
+Students are solely responsible for their own scheduling and the fees associated with using this service.
+See tab in Blackboard called Testing AOP for details. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.